jamiegist/spectral-shots/README.md

 # spectral-shots
-portfolio site for photography business
+portfolio site for a photography business